prajwal-mv/Excel-_-Insurance-Data-Set/README.md

 # Excel-_-Insurance-Data-Set
 Macros

-We have first input formula
+We have first input formula and applied charts

 Please find the Insurance Gsheet below